skip to main content

 CenturyLink also has professional and self-installation options.
 If you go with self-installation, CenturyLink charges a $50 shipping and handling fee to send the kit, so going the DIY route doesn’t save you as much money as it does with Spectrum.
 But it’s still a good alternative to waiting around all day for the technician to show up—as long as you know what you’re doing.

-Professional installation for CenturyLink internet costs up to $99, depending on the package and where you live.
-But some internet plans get free installation.
+Professional installation for CenturyLink internet costs up to $129, depending on the package and where you live.
+But some internet plans, like fiber plans, get free installation.
 The qualifications for free installation vary by plan and location, so ask your CenturyLink representative about it when you sign up.

 Availability: CenturyLink vs. Spectrum